kylep90/Homework2CSS/Homework 2.md

 `style.css`
 * I have added cursor properties in line 23 and 83.
 This either changed the colour of text or the transparency of the image.

-* I added a media-querey to change the size of the carousel
+* I added a media-querey to change the size of the carousel.

 * I have used positioning in order to make a sticky footer as what was asked in the Bonus activities.